 - 6. In the JobExtensionDrivers directory, create a file called manifest.json or open the existing one.
 There should be only one manifest.json file no matter how many script directories you create. - 7.
 Using a text editor, edit the manifest.json file and configure it appropriately for your custom-built certificate store job set.
 Some things to keep in mind are:

-• The opening and closing lines of the file must match those shown in red here:
+The opening and closing lines of the file must match lines 1-3 and 8-10 here: